Sunday, June 27 – Friday, July 17

 21 Days of Prayer is a season in which we are choosing to make seeking God through prayer and fasting a special focus.
-Whether or not your schedule allows you to join us during the weekday morning prayer or during Monday evening family prayer, we encourage the whole church to pray and fast throughout these three weeks.
+With everything happening in our world, we believe this season to be all the more pivotal as we look forward to our church beginning to gather in-person again.
+We encourage the whole church to pray and fast throughout these three weeks.

 The goal of fasting and prayer is to get closer to God.
 Biblical fasting always has to do with eliminating distractions for a spiritual purpose; it hits the reset button of our soul and renews us from the inside out.
 It enables us to celebrate the goodness and mercy of God, and prepares our hearts for all of the good things God desires to bring into our lives.